heliosproj/HeliOS/README.md

 /* Define the task's main function.
 This function is the entry point for the
  * task when executed by the scheduler.
 The "task_" parameter contains the task
- * itself and maybe used to perform operations against the task such as
+ * itself and may be used to perform operations against the task such as
  * suspending it with xTaskSuspend(task_).
 The "parm_" parameter points to
  * memory containing the task parameter(s).
 This memory can be allocated by
  * xMemAlloc() if needed.
 The task parameter must be dereferenced inside the
  * task's main function.
 A convenient C macro, DEREF_TASKPARM(), is available to
- * simplify dereferencing of the task parameter. */ void blinkTask_main(xTask task_, xTaskParm parm_) {
+ * simplify the task of dereferencing the task parameter. */ void blinkTask_main(xTask task_, xTaskParm parm_) {
   /* Dereference the task parameter and store its value in the local integer
    * "ledState".
 This integer contains the state of the LED (i.e., 1 (on) or 0